Jayson Tatum NBA Playoffs Player Props: Celtics vs. 76ers

 Jayson Tatum Insights vs. the 76ers

-- Tatum is responsible for attempting 21.4% of his team's field goal attempts this season with 21.1 per game.
+- This season, he's put up 21.4% of the Celtics' attempted field goals, as he's averaging 21.1 per contest.

-- Tatum is averaging 9.3 three-point field goal attempts per game this season, which is 19.7% of his team's tries from beyond the arc.
+- He's attempted 9.3 threes per game, or 19.7% of his team's shots from beyond the arc this season.

 - The Celtics rank 16th in possessions per game with 101.9.
 His opponents, the 76ers, have one of the slowest tempos with 99.8 possessions per contest.

-- On defense, the 76ers have given up 110.9 points per contest, which is third-best in the league.
+- On defense, the 76ers have conceded 110.9 points per contest, which is third-best in the league.

-- The 76ers are the second-ranked squad in the league, giving up 41.2 rebounds per game.
+- Conceding 41.2 rebounds per game, the 76ers are the second-ranked team in the league.

-- In terms of assists, the 76ers are ranked sixth in the league, conceding 24.2 per game.
+- The 76ers are the sixth-ranked team in the league, giving up 24.2 assists per contest.

-- The 76ers are the fifth-ranked squad in the NBA at allowing threes, conceding 11.6 made 3-pointers per game.
+- The 76ers are the fifth-ranked team in the league at allowing threes, giving up 11.6 made 3-pointers per contest.

 Jayson Tatum vs. the 76ers